Europe's Ten Best Art Galleries: A Definitive Guide

 Even if you’ve visited The Louvre (the world’s largest art museum) many times before, there is always something new to discover.
 Despite its immense popularity, if you wander enough, you are still likely to find a room in which you can be alone with the art.
 And even if you’ve visited many times before, the gallery is large enough that it’s likely that you’ll stumble across a work or wing that has never before caught your attention.

 The Louvre is far more than an art gallery; the building itself is a monument to history.
-While it first opened as a gallery in 1793 with 537 paintings, it was first established as a fortress in the twelfth century.
+The building opened as a fortress in the twelfth century, and was converted into a gallery in 1793 with an initial 537 paintings.
 It now holds around 38,000 objects.